-- 1. Open the Windows Start Menu and type Services into the search bar, or go to Windows - 2.
+- 1. Open the Windows Start Menu and type Services into the search bar, or go to Windows Administrative Tools. - 2.
 Click the Services icon to open the Services Manager.
 The Services Manager will display a list of all the services setup in Windows.

-- 3. Scroll through the list and click on the IPConfigure Fusion service.
+- 3. Scroll through the list and click on the service you need to work on: the Orchid Fusion VMS service or the Orchid Fusion VMS Rclone Service.
 (Notice that the status of the service will appear in the Status column.) - 4.
 Click the Restart the service button/link (at the left of the list of services) to restart the service.
 (Click the Stop the service link if you need to stop the service.)